mddazure/azure-vwan-security-microhack/README.md

 What is the next hop for 0.0.0.0/0?

 # Scenario 4: Internet through Firewall in Spoke
 You will now deploy an OPNsense firewall into the nva-vnet.
-Outbound internet traffic from Spokes, Branches and SDWAN will be directed through the CSR1000v router and through the OPNsense firewall, in stead of through the Hub firewalls.
+Outbound internet traffic from Spokes, Branches and SDWAN will be directed through the Catalyst 8000v router and through the OPNsense firewall, in stead of through the Hub firewalls.

-The CSR1000v router will attract outbound traffic by advertising a default route into the WE Hub via BGP.
+The Catalyst 8000v router will attract outbound traffic by advertising a default route into the WE Hub via BGP.
 It will route that traffic to the OPNSense firewall.
 The firewall will send it to the internet.

 :point_right: Another solution would be to advertise the default route directly from the firewall to the Hub (OPNsense supports BGP through a plugin).
 However, running dynamic routing on a firewall is not considered good practice.